abramin/cultural-cognitive-science/syllabus/degree.md

 **Year 3 – Symbol, Meaning, and Consciousness**

-Core Modules
+## Core Modules

-1. Individual Differences and Mental Health Personality, intelligence, and psychopathology; integrative biopsychosocial models.
+### *1. Individual Differences and Mental Health*

+Personality, intelligence, and psychopathology; integrative biopsychosocial models.

-2. Symbol, Ritual, and Meaning
+### *2. Symbol, Ritual, and Meaning*

 Symbolic anthropology, myth, and cultural representations of consciousness.

-3. Philosophy of Emotion and Embodiment
+### *3. Philosophy of Emotion and Embodiment*

 Phenomenology, cognitive neuroscience, and moral emotion theory.

-4. Qualitative and Phenomenological Research Methods Ethnography, interpretative phenomenological analysis, and reflective fieldwork.
+### *4. Qualitative and Phenomenological Research Methods*

+Ethnography, interpretative phenomenological analysis, and reflective fieldwork.

-5. Philosophy of Psychology (Advanced Seminar)
+### *5. Philosophy of Psychology (Advanced Seminar)*

-Close reading of Bermúdez’s Philosophy of Psychology and related works; conceptual foundations of cognitive science.
+Close reading Philosophy of Psychology and related works; conceptual foundations of cognitive science.

-Elective Menu
+## Elective Menu

 - History of Ideas: Modernity and the Self
 - Literature and Consciousness